Joyce Hatto

 Joyce Hilda Hatto (5 September 1928 – 29 June 2006) was an English concert pianist and piano teacher.
 In 1956 she married William Barrington-Coupe, a record producer who was convicted of Purchase Tax evasion in 1966.
-Hatto became famous very late in life when unauthorised copies of commercial recordings made by other pianists were released under her name, earning her high praise from critics.
+Hatto became famous very late in life when unauthorised copies of commercial recordings made by other pianists were released under her name, resulting in high praise from critics.
 The fraud did not come to light until 2007, more than six months after her death.

 Early life and early career

 Joyce Hatto was born in St John's Wood, London.
 Her father was an antique dealer and piano enthusiast.
 As a promising young professional, she played at a large number of concerts in London, and throughout Britain and Europe, beginning in the 1950s.
 There were concertos in which she was accompanied by the Boyd Neel, Haydn and London Symphony Orchestras, and many others; solo recitals at the Wigmore Hall, the Queen Elizabeth Hall and elsewhere; and concerts by "pupils of Joyce Hatto" in the late 1960s and early 1970s.
 She supplemented her earnings with work as a répétiteur for the London Philharmonic Choir under such conductors as Thomas Beecham and Victor de Sabata, and as a piano teacher, both privately and at schools including Crofton Grange, a girls' boarding school in Hertfordshire, where her pupils included the novelist Rose Tremain.
 She was also active in the recording studios for several companies such as Saga Records in England, as well as others in Hamburg and Paris.